Important building blocks:

 Indirect ObjectThe receiver of the direct object

-Even though the positions of the nouns change in each sentence, the roles always stay the same, and so the meaning conveyed stays the same.
-Only the emphasis is different (the noun at the beginning of the sentence in emphasised).
+Even though the word order changes, the roles stay the same, so the meaning stays the same.
+The difference is which noun is emphasized by being at the start of the sentence.

 Der Mann gibt dem Hund den Knochen.